hmrc/income-tax-mtd-changelog/README.md

 #### Support for negative property income expenses

-Change now available for the following APIs in Sandbox and Production:
+Change now available for the following APIs in Sandbox and Production for the `expenses` field object:

 - Property Business v4.0
   - Foreign Property Income & Expenses Period Summary endpoint